Skip to main content

 How does this fit alongside our existing operations team or COO?

-The AI Operating Audit and Fractional CAIO sit above the technology stack, not inside it.
+The Agentic AI Readiness Audit and Fractional CAIO sit above the technology stack, not inside it.
 Your operations team or COO continues to own the day-to-day.
-HIP owns the AI decision layer: what tools are sanctioned, what data class can touch them, what the governance posture is when an LP asks.
-The Fractional CAIO engagement is one to two days per month of senior AI judgment, not a full-time hire.
+Josef owns the engagement personally.
+The work defines what tools are sanctioned, what data class can touch them, and what the governance posture is when an LP asks.

 Does the Audit cover portfolio companies too?

 Optional and scoped.
 The base Audit covers the fund (deal team, IR, back office).
-Most funds extend it to portcos in a second phase once the fund-level governance is in place.
-The portfolio extension is priced per portco depending on size and existing AI footprint.
+Portfolio-company extension can be scoped after the fund-level governance line is in place.

 Will LPs see the output?